-A large reservoir of bioavailable nitrogen (upto ???104 kilograms of nitrogen per hectare, as nitrate) has been previously overlooked in studies of global nitrogen distribution.
-The reservoir has been accumulating in subsoil zones of and regions throughout the Holocene.
+A large reservoir of bioavailable nitrogen (up to ∼104 kilograms of nitrogen per hectare, as nitrate) has been previously overlooked in studies of global nitrogen distribution.
+The reservoir has been accumulating in subsoil zones of arid regions throughout the Holocene.
 Consideration of the subsoil reservoir raises estimates of vadose-zone nitrogen inventories by 14 to 71% for warm deserts and arid shrublands worldwide and by 3 to 16% globally.
 Subsoil nitrate accumulation indicates long-term leaching from desert soils, impelling further evaluation of nutrient dynamics in xeric ecosystems.
 Evidence that subsoil accumulations are readily mobilized raises concern about groundwater contamination after land-use or climate change.

 |Publication Subtype||Journal Article|